nathanlane/nathanlane.github.io/src/content/post/gisfunctional.md

 ![Image](/images/blog/assets/thermalmap.jpg)
 </a><br>

 Caption: "Thermal Map of North America.
-Delineating the Isothermal Zodiac, the Isothermal Axis of Identity, and its expansions up and down the 'Plateau' " From William Gilpin’s "Mission of the North American People (1873)."
+Delineating the Isothermal Zodiac, the Isothermal Axis of Identity, and its expansions up and down the 'Plateau' " From William Gilpin's "Mission of the North American People (1873)."
 Via <a href="http://makingmaps.net/2014/09/30/gilpins-map-of-the-isothermal-zodiac-and-axis-of-intensity-round-the-world-calcareous-plain-maritime-selvage-etc-etc-maps-1873/">the "Making Maps: DIY Cartography" blog.</a>

 ### The Question